 What is meditation?

+I will attempt to descibe what meditation is in this short piece.
 Some will say taking a cigarette or a cup of coffee or a space in the day in allowing their mind to drift, or taking a rest from the turbulence of life, is a form of meditation.
 Others will say being totally absorbed in an activity that allows them to transcend their reality in such activities as creative expression like music, dance, art, or being engaged in mountain climbing, surfing or jogging is a form of meditation.
 Many like to stare at a leaf or tree or be in a nature.
 All of these appear to transcend the body in the moment of the experience.

 Others choose guided meditations in allowing themselves to be taken off on a journey of vision, peace, beauty or inspiration through a story, movement or music, where perhaps they meet or experience themselves in different ways or simply escape reality.